IPS-LMU/The-EMU-SDMS-Manual/_book/emuDB.md

 <!-- % SIC should be subsubsubsection -->
 #### Legal labels {#subsubsec:emuDBlegalLabels}

 As can be inferred from the columns `hasLabelGroups` and `hasLegalLabels` of the output of the above `list_attributeDefinitions()` function, attribute definitions can also contain two further optional fields.
 The `legalLabels` field contains an array of strings that specifies the labels that are legal (i.e., allowed or valid) for the given attribute definition.
 As the `EMU-webApp` does not allow the annotator to enter any labels that are not specified in this array, this is a simple way of assuring that a level has a consistent label set.
-R Example \@ref(rexample:emuDB-setLegalLabels) shows how the `set_legalLabels` and `get_legalLabels` functions can be used to specify a legal label set for the primary `Word` attribute definition of the `Word` level.
+The following R code snippet shows how the `set_legalLabels` and `get_legalLabels` functions can be used to specify a legal label set for the primary `Word` attribute definition of the `Word` level.

 ```r